 In Roswell lore, in history, fact or fiction, there are big fish and little fish.
 Some players are small and peripheral to the incident, others major.
 Some authors and recorders of various events thereof have elevated otherwise non-players to much higher status than belies their relative postions to those events.
 Some of those same authors and recorders have done the same with themselves.
 The major players or controllers of the history don't like to be left out or caught off guard, say like for example as was done to them by Lieutenant Colonel Philip J. Corso in his 1997 book The Day After Roswell.
-By the time Corso's book came out all the major history and witnessess was thought to have been either accounted for and/or interviewed by "those in the know."
-Then out of the blue, Corso.
+By the time Corso showed up all of the major history and witnessess was thought to have been either accounted for and/or interviewed by "those in the know."
+Then out of the blue comes Corso, not just a backdrop witness interviewed by one of the self-proclaimed big shots, but the author of a whole book on the subject.
 Of course, those who make their living shredding every little bit and piece didn't waste time tearing his work apart.(see)

 A relatively unknown event that pre-dated the Roswell incident by two years, the so-called 1945 San Antonio UFO crash encounter, wherein an airborne object of an unknown origin slammed into the hills almost due west of Roswell near the small New Mexico community of San Antonio, really upsets all the main heavyweight Roswell authors.
 But what can I say, it happened and sad to say they missed the boat.(see)